-The tool uses a similar setup to BBS race plans so we do require some knowledge of the course to help refine the drag estimates.
+The tool uses a similar setup to BBS race plans so we do require some knowledge of the course to help refine the analysis and drag estimates.
 To start analyzing ride data follow these steps:

 Note: If data seems inconsistent please see our case study on the Aero Analyzer.